Saturday, February 15, 2020

 Wallace shares hero duties with three others - the couple Dennis Dugan and Belinda Balaski who have surprisingly large roles, and Chris Stone, who plays her husband.
 Stone turns, giving the piece good drama - though it's Dugan who becomes the hero at the end.
 Progressive Sayles ensure the women have plenty to do.

 The first half is slow but there's plenty of werewolf action at the end.
-The leads are solid but the stand out parts are the support cast - Dick Miller as a book salesman who lists the rules, Elisabeth Brooks as a nyppho (I swear she was nude in some versions but wasn't in the one I saw), Patrick Macnee as the doctor, John Carradine as a crazy old codger, Robert Picardo as a rapist.
+The leads are solid but the stand out parts are the support cast - Dick Miller as a book salesman who lists the rules, Elisabeth Brooks as a nympho (I swear she was nude in some versions but wasn't in the one I saw), Patrick Macnee as the doctor, John Carradine as a crazy old codger, Robert Picardo as a rapist.
 I can't believe Brooks didn't come back for any sequels she has a great horror movie presence.

-Rob Bottin's effects are fun
+Rob Bottin's effects are fun.

 No comments: